• broken image

 Local & International Perspectives

-Environmental injustices impact communities around the world, but achieving environmental justice requires tailored, culturally-aware, and intersectional approaches.
-Critical environmental justice allows for deep interrogation into the ways that individuals' exposure to environmental injustices is connected to their intersecting identities.
+Environmental injustices impact communities around the world, but achieving environmental justice requires tailored, culturally aware, and intersectional approaches.
+Critical environmental justice allows for deep interrogation into how individuals' exposure to environmental injustices is connected to their intersecting identities.

 Current projects include:

-• Climate justice and urban heat reduction initiatives in New York City burroughs.
+• Climate justice and urban heat reduction initiatives in New York City Burroughs with the Cool Trees Team based out of Weill Cornell Medicine and Cornell University.

 broken image